-Valerie is a professional poet, educator, arts administrator and collaborative artist who descends from Pueblo, Dinè and Hispanic ancestors in the Southwest US.
-For the past fifteen years, she has worked with children, young adults, adults, teachers, and elders in a wide range of community engagement programs.
+Valerie Martínez is a professional poet, educator, arts administrator, consultant, and collaborative artist who descends from Hispanic, Pueblo, and Dinè ancestors in the Southwest US.
+She was born and raised in Santa Fe, New Mexico.
+For the past fourteen years, Valerie has worked with children, young adults, adults, teachers, and elders in a wide range of arts and community development programs.

 During her 8 year tenure with Littleglobe (2006-2015)and now as Founding Director of Artful Life (2015-present), Valerie has been a Project Director and/or Collaborative Artist for a wide range of arts and social change projects: Stories of Route 66: The International District; TIASO Artist Co-Op; Women & Creativity; EKCO; Common Ground TOC, Littleglobe 3CE; Artist to Artist/Open Books; Lines & Circles; Lifesongs, Memorylines: Voces de Nuestras Jornadas, MICA Community Arts and Convening Project, Salve: Women on War & Warriorship, Santa Fe Bus Opera, and Sharing the Same Space.

 Valerie has a B.A. from Vassar College and an M.F.A. from the University of Arizona.
 Before entering the field of arts and community development in 2007, Valerie taught at the college/university level for 23 years, including four years at New Mexico Highlands University and six years at the College of Santa Fe.
 She has traveled widely (both nationally and internationally), lived and taught in Southern Africa from 1993-1995, and resided in five U.S. states.
 Her work is guided by the tremendous wisdom and guidance of people and communities that she has known and learned from along the way.

 Valerie's community arts projects in New Mexico include: